 Who will benefit from this reform?

 Anyone who flies with a third-class medical certificate can benefit from this reform.
 In fact, almost anyone who has held a regular or special issuance third-class medical certificate within the 10 years preceding July 15, 2016, will never again need to visit an aviation medical examiner (AME).
 If you’ve never held a third-class medical certificate, you will need to get a medical certificate one time only.
-If your regular or special issuance medical certificate lapsed more than 10 years before the legislation is enacted, you will need to get a medical certificate one time only.
+If your regular or special issuance medical certificate lapsed before July 15, 2006, you will need to get a medical certificate one time only.
 And if you develop certain cardiac, neurological, or psychological conditions, you will need a one-time-only special issuance medical.

 What’s in the law?

-You will need to visit your personal physician at least once every four years and provide an FAA-developed checklist of issues to be discussed during the visit.
-Both you and your physician will need to sign the checklist saying that you discussed the items on it.
+You will need to visit your personal physician at least once every four years and provide the FAA-developed Comprehensive Medical Examination Checklist (CMEC) to be discussed during the visit.
+Both you and your physician will need to sign the CMEC saying that you discussed the items on it.
 You will then need to make a note of the visit and include the checklist in your logbook.
 You do not need to report the outcome of the visit or file any paperwork with the FAA unless you are specifically requested to do so.

 You also will need to take online training in aeromedical factors every two years.
-The training will be offered free of charge by AOPA and Mayo Clinic.
+The training is being offered free of charge by AOPA and Mayo Clinic.